MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 [!INCLUDE [temp](../includes/version-ts-tfs-2015-2016.md)]

-By linking work items to external objects, such as builds, commits, pull requests, and more; you support your teams ability to maintain an audit trail of related work.
+By linking work items to external objects, such as builds, commits, pull requests, and more, you support your team's ability to maintain an audit trail of related work.
 From the work item form, **Links** tab, you can view all the objects linked to the work item.
 ::: moniker range="azure-devops"
 In addition, you can automatically close work items when a pull request gets completed and merged.
 ::: moniker-end